OTT Business Models: A Complete Guide

 2. Audio Content

-Podcasts, audiobooks, and music streaming services make up a significant share of the OTT landscape.
+Podcasts, audiobooks, and music streaming services make up a significant share of the OTT market.
 Audio content is perfect for leisure and multitasking, appealing to those who want an immersive experience without being tied to a screen.
 It’s a go-to choice for audiences seeking entertainment, education, or relaxation.

 3. e-Learning Content